Code-Institute-Submissions/choco-design/README.md

 The two main colours used are dark chocolate brown (#2b1e18) and creamy beige (#ffdcbb).

+### Imagery

+The large, banner images are showing different types of chocolate products with colors matching site's colour scheme.
+Purpose of images is to give clear idea of the purpose of the site and to also make it visually attractive.

 ## Technologies Used

 ### Languages Used